 How to Secure Your Wi-Fi - In This Guide

-If you want Wi-Fi home security, there are certain steps you can take to protect your connection and information.
+If you want Wi-Fi home security, there are certain steps you can take to protect your access points and information.
 Your wireless connection will be much safer if you follow these steps.

 - Change your network's name, username, and password.